Snowflake-Labs/sfquickstarts/site/sfguides/src/tempo/tempo.md

 - **Initial State**: Active

 <!-- ------------------------ -->
-## Initialize the Application and Grant Permissions for Sample Data Access
+## Start the app and Perform Inference
 Duration: 2

 Call the startup procedure to initialize the app: